 How To Cook Artichokes Whole- Boil Without A Steamer

-Artichokes can be cooked in many ways, but the most basic way to prepare them is to boil or steam them.
+I love to cook easy food and there are no fancy techniques here.
+There are various cooking methods for artichokes, but the most basic way to prepare them is to boil or steam them.
 These two methods are very similar and in fact my method is a bit of both.
 I use 1 and half inches of water so that the bottom heavy part boils while the leaves mostly steam.
 I like this method of cooking artichokes because it can be done without a steamer but also because the part of the artichoke that boils is the toughest and I like the way it tenderizes the stalk and the heart.
+If you prefer artichokes can be raised out of the water altogether by placing them in a steamer basket.

 How To Prepare Artichokes

-To prepare the artichoke for cooking, slice off the top inch of the artichoke leaves, removing the sharp portion of the leaves.
-You may also wish to trim some of the lower leaves using cooking shears.
+To prepare the artichoke for cooking, place on a cutting board and slice off the top of the artichoke.
+This will remove about an inch or the tip of the prickly leaves.
+You may also wish to trim some of the lower leaves using a pair of kitchen shears.
 While this is not absolutely necessary, it does accomplish two things.
 Doing this will open the artichoke up to the steam and remove the sharp tips of the leaves so no one accidentally pokes themselves.

-Next, slice about an inch off the top of the stem (as pictured above) and pick-off the small leaves surrounding the base of the stem.
+Next, we prepare the bottom of the artichoke.
+Use a serrated knife to slice about an inch off the stem base (as pictured above) to remove the toughest part.
+Then pick-off the small green leaves surrounding the base of the stem and discard.
+These tough outer leaves are not edible.

 How To Cook Artichokes In A Pot